Tips for Securing Your Online Accounts

 If you receive such a message, please don’t make the mistake of clicking on the link to see why your friend is suddenly sending you strange messages, or you may expose your computer to a virus, spyware, or phishing attack.
 Instead, contact the supposed sender via another method and let them know about the strange activity on their account.

-That’s what professional organizer Monica Ricci did when one of her friends supposedly initiated a chat session with her on Facebook a few months ago.
+That’s what Monica Ricci did when one of her friends supposedly initiated a chat session with her on Facebook a few months ago.
 Being a smart woman, she suspected that it wasn’t really her friend, and her suspicions were confirmed when her “friend” said she was stuck in London and needed her to wire her some money.
 She immediately telephoned her real friend, who then logged into her Facebook account and began using the chat feature herself.
 As soon as the hacker realized he or she had been caught, the conversation ended abruptly.

 I don’t know why certain individuals are affected by these attacks, but I do know a few things you can do to reduce the risk of becoming a victim.